Rcmaveric/Reloading-Press-Monitor/README.md

 # Reloading-Press-Monitor

-A disclaimer: Most of the code is found on the internet.
-I just copy and pasted and messed with it till it worked.
-Half the time I barely know what I am doing.
-Most of my electronics experience is analog systems.
-Those are easy atleast for me.
-Most of the code in my examples comes from stack exchange.
-I personally feel bad for not citing the actually owners of the code.
-The logo I am currently using is to one of my favorite websites.
+A disclaimer:  The logo I am currently using is to one of my favorite websites.
 They own it and I found it on Google images.
 You can change it to what ever you like or a family crest or any other personal logo.
 The code will automatically resize it.

-This is a great under taking taken by a Newb with zero experince.
+This has been a fun adventure and I feel I graduated from Newb to Novice working on this.
 Press monitoring computers have been around for a while now, but are expensive in the 500 to 2k dollar range.
-Why not make a customisable one for less than 200 bucks.
+Why not make a customisable one for less than 200 bucks?

-This is a work in progress and I am inexperienced with github and python so bare with me as I learn.
+This is a work in progress I gain experience in github and python, so bare with me as I learn.
 Critiques, ideas, and pointers are welcome.
 I wanted something so I am making it and shareing.
 Plus the fun of creating something.
 The end goal is to have something modular and easy to understand that anyone with any level of experience can pick up and enter some user defined inputs and have press monitor to suit their needs for any style press.

 GUI_Working: As of right now the functionality is as follows:
     -1_Old_Guizero: These were made with guizero.
 They have no functionality.
 I couldnt figure out how to incorporate OPencv.
 So left this as reference and to show learning progression.